You are here: Home » High Five » Happy Hotelier's High Five (6): Tools, Translating your Blog posts, Abandoned Cities, Hotels and a Love Letter

 1. 15 Tools for Monitoring a Website’s Popularity, if you’re interested.

-2. In Building a Tourist Community Website With WordPress: Multilingual Contents and Translations Guest Blogger Amir Helzer gets the podium from Lorelle on Wordpress to advertise his affordable I Can Localize human blog translation service.
+2. In Building a Tourist Community Website With WordPress: Multilingual Contents and Translations Guest Blogger Amir Helzer gets the podium from Lorelle on WordPress to advertise his affordable I Can Localize human blog translation service.
 OMG this reminds me I have abandoned the translation plugin in entirely because it didn’t work well.

 3. Abandoned cities, in case you would like to visit them…sometimes the result of economically poor times..